marvelapp/code-test/README.md

 ## Implementation
 The only stipulation is that you build the app in React (or a compatible library if you've been using, say, preact or inferno).
 Beyond that, you are free to use any library (except anything that already implements an image zoom component!).

-Please provide simple instructions with your submission on how to run your app.

 You can write tests for the app but it's not a requirement.

+To submit your solution either send us a link to a code repo or send us a zip file.
+Please provide simple instructions on how to run your app.